-- Be consistent with River Basin Management Plans and comply with the requirements of the EU Water Framework Directive (WFD) (2000/60/EC). - Include policies which preclude developments in areas where the sewage infrastructure facilities necessary for development do not exist. - Advocate a change from an acceptance of river corridor interference to an assumption against it. - Promote the integration and improvement of natural watercourses in urban renewal and development proposals. - Encourage Local participation in urban and rural renewal. - Include provision for consultation with IFI on developments which may impact on the aquatic environment.
+- Be consistent with current River Basin Management Plans and comply with the requirements of the EU Water Framework Directive (WFD) (2000/60/EC). - Include policies which ensure sustainable development at all times e.g. preclude development in areas where the water infrastructure is inadequate / under-capacity. - Recognise this importance of river corridor preservation (biological diversity, natural capital / asset, social value, flood prevention). - Promote the integration and improvement of natural watercourses in urban renewal and development proposals. - Encourage local participation in urban and rural renewal. - Include provision for consultation with IFI on developments which may impact on the aquatic environment.